amarococo/sadm/docs/source/setup.rst

 For ``gw`` and other critical systems such as ``web``, we setup a `RAID1 (mirroring) <https://en.wikipedia.org/wiki/Standard_RAID_levels#RAID_1>`__ over two discs.
 Because the RAID will be the size of the smallest disc, they have to be of the same capacity.
-We use regular 500GBytes SATA, which is usually more than enough.
+We use regular 500 GB HDDs, which is usually more than enough.
 It is a good idea to choose two different disks (brand, age, batch) to reduce the chance to have them failing at the same time.

 On top of the RAID1, our standard setup uses `LVM
 <https://wiki.archlinux.org/index.php/LVM>`_ to create and manage the system